 3. Review the Private Placement Memorandum

-The PPM can be an intimidating legal document, but it is necessary that all investors read it in its entirety in order to gain a complete understanding of the project, strategy, risk, terms, and all other aspects of the deal.
+The PPM can be an intimidating legal document, but it is necessary that you and your client read it in its entirety in order to gain a complete understanding of the project, strategy, risk, terms, and all other aspects of the deal.

 A thorough, detailed PPM is often between 50-100 pages.
 A PPM that is short and not detailed could indicate that the sponsor is inexperienced, lacks sufficient legal representation and/or does not want to divulge certain aspects of the deal.
 While the entire PPM is crucial, the following sections include the most important details of the offering.